 On June 15, 1954, Bishop Charles F. Buddy of the Diocese of San Diego (of which San Bernardino was then a part) announced Aquinas Hall would open the following academic year as a boys' Catholic high school.
 The school opened in 1955 with forty-nine freshmen.
 Bishop Buddy blessed the new facility on November 11, 1955.
 St. Bernadine's High School was an all-girl school, which closed its doors on its 50th anniversary in 1971.
 Its student body merged with Aquinas Hall, forming the co-educational Aquinas High School.

 The 27-acre campus in located in a residential neighborhood north of State Hwy 210 between the Del Rosa and Highland Avenue exits.
-There are eight buildings, consisting of 23 classrooms, 2 science labs, 1 computer lab, library, chapel, school store, snack bar and counselors' offices, administrative and student support spaces.
-Athletic facilities include a gymnasium, football stadium with new synthetic track, 2 locker rooms, tennis courts, and softball, baseball and soccer fields.
+There are 10 buildings, consisting of 24 classrooms, 3 science labs, 1 computer lab, library, chapel, school store, snack bar and counselors' offices, administrative and student support spaces.
+Athletic facilities include a gymnasium, 350 seat performing arts center, football stadium with synthetic track, 2 locker rooms, tennis courts, and softball, baseball and soccer fields.

 Aquinas High School is dedicated and committed to helping our students strive to do their best.
 Our Catholic tradition enables the entire community to develop and share a common vision.